matter-labs/zksync/changelog/js-sdk.md

 - `newMockProvider` and `DummyTransport`.
 Tests for the library.
 - `closestGreaterOrEqPackableTransactionAmount` and `closestGreaterOrEqPackableTransactionFee` functions.
 Tests for them.
-- Added checks for ERC-1271 wallets for whether the messages should be prefixed
+- Checks for ERC-1271 wallets for whether the messages should be prefixed

 ### Changed